lulusrmarin/javascript/vue/readme.md

  - __thread.js__ - Loads a thread of posts from server side using post information.
 Works in conjunction with GET url request to load a necessary number of posts.
 Takes a property of a thread ID and sends that in a GET request

  - __post.js__ - Posts a title and body to a server side listener somewhere using jquery post.
 Requires a text, body, timestamp, image, and displayName to work correctly.

+- __rich-text.js__ - Requires SCEditor.
+Rich text editor SCEditor in bbcode format whic emits values on lifecycle destroy and sets text through a prop on mount.
+Very handy for a rich text/preview component I'm working on